Software_internationalization

 You may also be interested in learning about common localization issues developers face and how to solve them.

 Software internationalization can be complex, particularly if you’re trying to add localization into the software development process.
-Once you know which international markets you’re targeting, you can begin the process of internationalizing your application.
+The good news is, you can begin internationalizing your application the moment you define target markets.

 To be able to expand your operations globally and into new languages, you must also expand the mindset and culture of your development team.
-You may be asked to ship new features or code on a weekly or biweekly basis — and while translation does take time, there are ways to automate the localization process and create a localization workflow that performs:
+While translating content does take time, there are ways to automate the localization process and create a localization workflow that performs.
+Let’s take a closer look.

 1. Command-line interface (CLI)